Frequently Asked Questions

 3. How do I sign up?

-Registration for SOCCER should be completed on-line through clicking on the “Register” button on various pages of this Website.
+Registration for SOCCER should be completed on-line by clicking on the “Register” button on various pages of this Website, which will send you to the registration website operated by Playerspace.com.
 If you experience technical difficulties, registration forms can be downloaded and mailed in to the PO Box listed.
 BASKETBALL registration must be completed by downloading the form and mailing it in.

 4. What if my child hasn’t played before?

 East Side Sports programs are for all kids.
 We attempt to balance teams by age, gender and skill level—although this is a very difficult process; however there are kids of all skill levels on each team.
-Coaches strive to help each player achieve his/her potential and to instill the concept of teamwork with all the players.
+Coaches strive to help each player achieve his/her potential while emphasizing the concept of teamwork with all the players.